Gas information sheet 57: Type A appliance service – your obligations under the Gas Safety Act

 This information sheet:

-- is only intended to provide a guide to Type A servicing and inspection work requirements (for more detailed information, see the Type A servicing standard, Australia Standard (AS) 4575 Gas Appliances – Quality of Servicing)
+- is intended to provide a guide to Type A servicing and inspection work requirements (for more detailed information, see AS 4575 Gas Appliances – Servicing of Type A appliances)

 - should be read in conjunction with Energy Safe Victoria (ESV):